xCDAT/xcdat/docs/paper/paper.md

 xCDAT is jointly developed by scientists and developers at Lawrence Livermore National Laboratory ([LLNL](https://www.llnl.gov/)) from the Energy Exascale Earth System Model ([E3SM](https://e3sm.org/)) Project and Program for Climate Model Diagnosis and Intercomparison ([PCMDI](https://pcmdi.llnl.gov/)).
 The work is performed for the E3SM project, which is sponsored by Earth System Model Development ([ESMD](https://climatemodeling.science.energy.gov/program/earth-system-model-development)) program, and the Simplifying ESM Analysis Through Standards ([SEATS](https://www.seatstandards.org/)) project, which is sponsored by the Regional and Global Model Analysis ([RGMA](https://climatemodeling.science.energy.gov/program/regional-global-model-analysis)) program.
 ESMD and RGMA are programs for the Earth and Environmental Systems Sciences Division ([EESSD](https://science.osti.gov/ber/Research/eessd)) in the Office of Biological and Environmental Research ([BER](https://science.osti.gov/ber)) within the [Department of Energy](https://www.energy.gov/)'s [Office of Science](https://science.osti.gov/).
 This work is performed under the auspices of the U.S. Department of Energy by LLNL under Contract No. DE-AC52-07NA27344.

-Thank you to all of the xCDAT contributors and users including Ana Ordonez, Mark Zelinka, Christopher Terai, Min-Seop Ahn, Celine Bonfils, Jean-Yves Peterschmitt, Olivier Marti, Andrew Manaster, and Andrew Friedman.
+Thank you to all of the xCDAT contributors and users including Rob Jacob, Ana Ordonez, Mark Zelinka, Christopher Terai, Min-Seop Ahn, Celine Bonfils, Jean-Yves Peterschmitt, Olivier Marti, Andrew Manaster, and Andrew Friedman.
 We also give a special thanks to Karl Taylor, Peter Gleckler, Paul Durack, and Chris Golaz who all have provided valuable knowledge and guidance throughout the course of this project.

 # References